Upgrades for your Yamaha Disklavier! Where to Start?

 CD-Rs are readily available on Amazon, as are CD writers.

 Once you’ve burned this to your CD-R, you’ll need to prepare your boot floppy.
-Now, if you happen to have a floppy disk drive and feel like saving a little time, you can copy the floppy disk files me and put them on your floppy disk.
+If you happen to have a floppy disk drive and feel like saving a little time, you can copy the floppy disk files me and put them on your floppy disk.
 You can then skip the below step.
-The below is copied from Yamaha’s firmware update instruction manual (emphasis and notations mine):
+The below is copied from Yamaha’s firmware update instruction manual (emphasis and notations mine).

 1. Insert one Blank High Density Disk--HD--into the floppy drive.